6 Ways Family Can Help When It Comes To Addiction

 While family and friends have the best of intentions, their “help” is often the wrong kind.
 When it comes to “helping” someone who is addicted to Oxycontin or meth – you may not be helping at all.
 In fact, the chances are that what’s you’re really doing is enabling that person.
 That’s because addiction is a disease that can twist love and help into enabling.

 Mistaking helping the disease for helping your loved one can be dangerous – even deadly.
-While we’ve broken down the difference between helping and enabling in this infographic, we also want to provide families a series of steps to take when their loved one is in active addiction.
+We Want to provide families a series of steps to take when their loved one is in active addiction.
 These suggestions will not only help your family member, but they will also help you and your entire family.

 1. Come to Terms with Reality